-We have different kinds of mentoring to guide you through the challenges of being a change agent.
+Our customized mentoring guides you through the challenges of leading excellence and being a change agent.

 Mentoring involves highly personalized, one-on-one phone support, at a pace determined by your initiative.